convox/console-app/README.md

 You can use any name you like but the rest of this document will assume the name `console-resources`.

+You can do this easily via your AWS Web Console, uploading the `formation.json` at the appropriate stage, or using the `aws cli`

+    $ aws cloudformation create-stack --stack-name console-resources --capabilities CAPABILITY_IAM --template-body file://formation.json

 Wait for this stack to fully complete.

 ### Configure Console environment